nicoboyce/ds/_posts/2024-02-01-flip-phone-feb.md

 My fascination with portable computing has been a lifelong affair<!--excerpt-end-->.
 In my childhood, one of my most treasured possessions was a [1988 Zenith SupersPort](https://en.wikipedia.org/wiki/Zenith_SupersPort), and I often daydreamed about owning a [9000 series Nokia](https://en.wikipedia.org/wiki/Nokia_9000_Communicator) someday.
 During my teenage years, my Dell Inspiron was my entire world (actually I recently got my hands on another 2004 Inspiron, still a great device) and I still occasionally boot Marvin, my 2008 Acer Aspire One A150L.
 I guess I have around 30 computers of various kinds in various stages of disassembly.

 I also have and occasionally boot up most of my past smartphones, including a 2010 HTC Desire, the first-gen Moto G, Nexus 6P, BlackBerry Classic, and various other OnePlus and Huawei models.
-Reflecting on them, it seems I gravitated towards phones that, in hindsight, hold some significance, though with a peculiar aversion to Samsung.
+It's an interesting cross-section of Android history, though with a peculiar aversion to Samsung.

 ![A pile of old phones.](/public/img/phones.jpeg)